-Office Space and Serviced Offices in Fenchurch Street
+Office Space in Fenchurch Street

 Fenchurch is a well-known road in London, extending from the heart of the City out to Aldgate, which has seen some impressive redevelopment recently.
 Sitting just a stone’s throw from Bank the location is a great alternative for financial companies.
 Attracting creative businesses from the East in recent times, Fenchurch Street has a diverse and vibrant community.

 Local Insight & Information

 Running from Monument to Aldgate, Fenchurch Street is a long road lined with many office buildings, shops, restaurants, bars and cafes as well as being home to many beautiful displays of architecture.
 Hotels in this area are particularly frequent also and are well adapted for business use in this highly commercialised area.
 The locality perfectly combines the beauty of the old as well as the innovation and creativity of the new creating a varied and unique selection of buildings and companies within the area.
 Offices along Fenchurch Street are highly sought after due to the brilliant transport links, amenities and history within the area and a range of businesses are located here.

 Possibly the most iconic building along Fenchurch Street is that of no. 20 nicknamed the walkie-talkie due to the fact that its shape conjures up such images.
 This stunning sky garden which was erected in 2004 is devoted to enchanting landscaped public gardens and exclusive social spaces such as the Fenchurch Rooftop Restaurant and Sky Pod Bar.
 The building which is made of glass and bulges into a dome like shape towards the top is London’s highest public garden and provides incomparable 306 degree views over the city via its roof terraces and observation decks.